A History of the Clerk & Comptroller, Palm Beach County

 The Clerks of the Circuit Court are elected for a term of four years at a general election held for the purpose of electing all county officers.
 The first election in the state of Florida to such office, under the Constitution of 1885, was held in 1888, and elections have been held every four years since then.

 On July 1, 1909, the state Legislature established Palm Beach County as the 47th county in Florida, with West Palm Beach named as the county seat.
 Before then, the county had been a part of Dade County.
 The county’s population was approximately 5,500 in 1909, compared to 1.3 million today.
-The largest of Florida’s 67 counties, Palm Beach County has 2,023 square miles of land and 245 square miles of surface water, making it the largest county east of the Mississippi River.
+Not counting Lake Okeechobee, Palm Beach County is the second largest of Florida’s 67 counties and has 1,977 square miles of land.

 Fred E. Fenno was the first elected Palm Beach County Circuit Court Clerk.
 He took his post in 1909 for the first Palm Beach County commission meeting on July 6 of that year.
 Commissioners approved his salary of $75 per month.
 Fenno was known for his excellent penmanship, which certainly aided in the recording of commission minutes, done in longhand at that time.